datasci4health/ehealth-education/virtual-patient/README.md

 *updated at December 29th, 2021*

 This roadmap follows a top-down approach (from more generic to more specific) to present key issues concerning the **Virtual Patient** subject.

 ## 1. Overview in Health Care Education
 This chapter of the book **Biomedical Informatics** gives an overview of education and technologies in the health care context.
+It is available under CAPES Portal (brazilian access on public universities).

-> Dev, P., & Schleyer, T. K. L. (2014). **Computers in Health Care Education**.
-In E. H. Shortliffe & J. J. Cimino (Eds.), Biomedical Informatics (pp. 675–693).
-Springer. [online](https://doi.org/10.1007/978-1-4471-4474-8_23)
+> Dev, P., & Schleyer, T. (2021). **Digital Technology in Health Science Education**.
+In E. H. Shortliffe & J. J. Cimino (Eds.), Biomedical Informatics (pp. 841–865).
+Springer. [online](https://doi.org/10.1007/978-3-030-58721-5_25)

 It starts presenting theories of learning and follows detailing computer and tools:
 * Drill and Practice